Ahsan938/Tableau_HR_DATA_ANALYSIS/README.md

 These insights underscore the need for targeted efforts in the technology department, emphasizing the importance of understanding the discontent among data scientists and software engineers.
 Conducting surveys, interviews, or focus groups with employees in these roles can provide valuable insights.

 For younger age groups (18-24 and 25-34), it is imperative to investigate the factors influencing their decision to leave.
 Implementing strategies such as mentorship programs, skill development opportunities, and initiatives that enhance work-life balance can contribute to increased job satisfaction and retention among younger employees.
-Additionally, introducing employee support programs may help address attrition concerns within these age groups.
+Additionally, introducing employee support programs may help address attrition concerns within these age groups...